Tonspay/authOracle-evm/README.md

 It's similar to chainlink Oracle .
 So we name it `Auth-Oracle` .

+### Demo

+Currently we have build a demo base on telegram [webapp](https://t.me/ogfinder_bot/test) .

+The source code of font-end can be found in `./web/index.html`

+It will automatically fetch the user's telegram information and ask for contract `0x7f15a1acc164636fdbb8f112fae40825d1ebf1da` to verfiy.

+Contract also suppor for fully on-chain visit .

 ## What to achive ?

 An oracle contract to verfiy input data with web2 social media account .